Notoneblonde/Notoneblonde/README.md

 Hey, it's blonde 🇨🇴

-If str.blondemood = tired, sad
+If blondemood = tired, sad

 then blonde = reading

 If not

 then blonde = programing

 Currently interested in javascript